ATLANTIC CITY, N.J. (AP) — The Diving Horse has finally been put out to pasture for good.

 "Through this research, we determined there was no animal cruelty or abuse that occurred in the past," he wrote.
 "The new act will be humane, provide the horses first class care, operate under modern safety standards to protect both the riders and the horses and will not subject the horses to cruelty.
 We understand and share the community's concern regarding the inhumane treatment of animals.
 For the past 20 years, we have been dedicated to providing wholesome family entertainment in Atlantic City.
 We are committed to that goal and would never feature any act that would mistreat an animal."

-Protesters had been trying to organize a demonstration at the next meeting of the Casino Reinvestment Development Authority to protest the inclusion of the Diving Horse in an Atlantic City redevelopment plan.
+Protesters had been trying to organize a demonstration at the next meeting of the Casino Reinvestment Development Authority to protest the inclusion of the Diving Horse in a redevelopment plan for Atlantic City, the nation's second-biggest gambling market after Las Vegas.